• Skip to primary navigation

 Pigeon Lake

-About an hour southwest from Leduc, you’ll find Pigeon Lake, a marvelous spot to spend a relaxing family holiday.
-This lake is known for excellent fishing, while photographers will love how the surrounding prairies create picture-perfect sunrises and sunsets.
-Camping is popular here, too, and in summer, make sure to bring your bathing suit for a swim to cool off!
+About an hour southwest of Leduc, you’ll find Pigeon Lake, a marvellous spot to spend a relaxing family holiday.
+This lake is known for excellent fishing, and photographers will love how the surrounding prairies create picture-perfect sunrises and sunsets.
+Camping is also popular here (see our list of Pigeon Lake campgrounds), and in summer, make sure to bring your bathing suit for a swim to cool off!

 A Rainbow over Pigeon Lake